fingerprintjs/fingerprintjs/docs/extending.md

 // The `languages` and `audio` components will be excluded const { languages, audio, ...components } = result.components

-// Optinally, you can make a visitor identifier from your custom list of components const visitorId = FingerprintJS.hashComponents(components)
+// Optionally, you can make a visitor identifier from your custom list of components const visitorId = FingerprintJS.hashComponents(components)
 ```